 - Infrastructure: People want to see new communities and facilities created, not just new housing.
 New parks, schools, shops, and amenities should be included.

 A range of house types has been developed, and feedback on the initial types has been very positive, with up to 80% of people approving the proposals.
-The initial types are shown below.
-More will be published soon.
+View the housing types that have been developed here (PDF, 2 MB).
 Obviously, different homes will work in different places.

 Above: Proposals for townhouses and warehouse style flats

 What about the Chesham Masterplan and the Regeneration Strategy?

 The proposals have been worked up in consultation with the Buckinghamshire Council team leading the regeneration strategy and are intended to complement their vision and proposals.
 The proposals do not prevent the vision and proposals in the Chesham Masterplan being realised and should, in fact, provide an enabling mechanism for delivering some of the sites in the masterplan.